Public Intoxication Definition

 Some jurisdictions require you to threaten the safety of others to be guilty of public intoxication.
 This can include actions like throwing objects or attempting to fight other people.

-Actually fighting others, using a weapon, yelling harassing comments, or threatening others will escalate the charges to assault or harassment.
+Fighting, using a weapon, or threatening others can escalate the charges to assault.
 If you get into a car, the charge may escalate to a DUI or DWI.
 Public intoxication may become a lesser included offense in your list of charges.

 Acting as a “Threat to Yourself”